Dogey11/dsplay/README.md

 # dsplay ![DUB](https://img.shields.io/dub/v/dsplay?style=plastic)
 DUB package used to get a device's display resolution for the D programming language.

-This is a wrapper for a couple [windows-headers](http://windows-headers.dub.pm/) functions, meaning it's a dependency you'll have to import.
+This is a wrapper for a couple winuser functions, meaning you'll have to import it.
 More on this down below.

 **Because of this, the package only works for windows; linux and mac are not compatible.**